 The Jinney Ring Craft Centre Complex

 The Jinney Ring was the brainchild and creation of Jenny and Richard Greatwood who bought "Old House Farm" and gradually transformed it into a beautiful countryside attraction.
-Richard, who was a keen craftsman himself, loved working in wood and enjoyed building and renovating the barns whilst maintaining their character.
-Jenny developed the Gift Shop and devoted herself to the Artist's Gallery which was a great love of hers.
+Richard, who was a keen craftsman himself, loved working in wood and enjoyed building and renovating the barns whilst striving to maintain their character.
+Jenny developed the Gift Shop and devoted herself to the Artist's Gallery, which was a great love of hers.

 The "Jinney Ring" name came from Richard's fascination with old farm machinery (of which there is much around the grounds and buildings of the centre).
-The Jinney Ring was the earliest form of mechanized power utilized on farms.
+The Jinney Ring, Horse-gin, or Sweep Mill as they were also known, was the earliest form of mechanized power utilized on farms.
 Until the beginning of the 19th Century, the only forms of power available on farms were horses and water.
 The invention of the Jinney Ring allowed horse power to be converted to drive the previously manual farm equipment.
-The horse would walk around a large wheel with cogs which turned shafts and then belts and chains of the farm equipment, such as corn grinders, sugar beat shredders and mangles.
-In some parts of the country the Jinney Ring was called "gin-gangs" from which came the word "engine".
+The horse would walk around a large wheel with cogs, which turned shafts, and then the belts and chains of the farm equipment.
+This included everything from corn threshers, silo blowers and sugar beat shredders, to pumps and mangles (Mechanical laundry aids).
+These devices were often housed in buildings known as "Gin-gangs", deriving from the same roots that gave us the word 'engine'.

 The picture above shows a Jinney Ring in action.
 There is also a real Jinney Ring outside of the main Gift Shop door at the Centre.